 Marketing in Our Communities

-As you are preparing for the upcoming fall semester, please keep in mind the we no longer allow the placement of flyers in our residential communities.
+As you are preparing for upcoming semesters, please keep in mind the we do not allow the placement of flyers in our residential communities.
 Further, representatives from campus departments and organizations are NOT permitted to place marketing materials in our buildings.

 The Department of Student Housing does not distribute promotional items to residents.

 Businesses are NOT permitted to market in our buildings, as we maintain a no solicitation policy.